JoshuaHwang/sessions/README.md

-# wave
+# Sessions
-A website used to help organize a trip
+A website for users to share fitness routines